Johann Theile: Life

 In 1694, Theile returned from a stint as a musical advisor to the Duke of Zeitz to his home town of Naumburg, where he died in 1724.

 Theile’s compositions encompass Singspiele, operas, masses, psalm settings, passion oratorios, arias, canzonettas, and sonatas, as well as motets.
 His sacred opera Adam und Eva was the first work to be performed at the Goosemarket Opera in Hamburg – the first civic opera house in Germany.
 He also wrote a number of works on music theory, particularly on counterpoint.
 He also had an outstanding career as a practitioner and theorist in musical pedagogy.
-Theile taught Johann Mattheson.
+Theile taught Johann Mattheson, Johann Adolph Hasse.
 Dietrich Buxtehude was his most important pupil (despite having been nine years older and having pre-deceased him by more than a decade).